JuliaDiff/TaylorSeries.jl/README.md

 ```

 Differentiating and integrating is trivial for polynomial expansions.
 The last coefficient of the differential is set to zero; for the integral, the integration constant may be set to a different value (the default is zero).
 The order of the resulting polynomial is not changed.
+The n-th ($n\ge 0$) derivative is obtained with `deriv(a,n)`, where `a` is a Taylor series; default is n=1.

 ```julia
 julia> diffTaylor(exp(x0))